The Ultimate Guide to Acceptance Testing

 By watching test results and noting problems, teams can spot patterns.
 These patterns show where they can improve.
 The lessons learned can help with future development choices.
 Teams can work on enhancing current features, increasing performance, and making things easier to use.

-Testomat.io provides real-time reporting options for every test you run:
+Test management software testomat.io provides real-time reporting options for every test you run:

-- Reports generated with Testomat pull data from different types of testing (like regression, smoke, or exploratory) and organize it into clear visuals like charts, heat maps, and timelines;
+Reports generated with Testomat pull data from different types of testing (like regression, smoke, or exploratory) and organize it into clear visuals like charts, heat maps, and timelines.

-- With built-in analytics and support for popular CI/CD tools like GitHub Actions or Jenkins, you can spot issues faster, rerun failed tests with a click, and make smarter release decisions.
+They also support useful extras like screenshots, video recordings, and links to bug trackers like Jira.
+With built-in analytics and support for popular CI\CD tools like GitHub Actions or Jenkins, you can spot issues faster, rerun failed tests with a click, and make smarter release decisions.

 Main Roles in Acceptance Testing